 - Credentials Booster: Having a professional website gives your business credibility.

-- Time investment: Building a site from scratch requires dedication and time management skills; updating content will also require an ongoing commitment.
+- Time investment: Building a site from scratch requires dedication and time management skills; updating content will require ongoing commitment.

-- Learning Curve: Web development involves technical knowledge that might prove challenging if you’re not already familiar with it.
+- Learning Curve: Web development involves technical knowledge that might prove challenging if you’re unfamiliar.

 - Costs Involved: Domain registration fee, hosting expenses, as well as possible payments to web developers or SEO professionals all add up over time.